 Cast: Stewart Granger, George Sanders, Donna Reed, John Van Eyssen, Gianna Maria Canale, Peter Dyneley

 In developing his script from Mackie’s play, Jonathan Latimer junked pretty much all of Mackie’s dialogue but retained the main premise and the three central characters, though Lewis and Brenda become Max and Carol.
 Having discarded much of Mackie’s original (which admittedly is very limited with its only two sets), Latimer seems in fact to have largely drawn on his previous screenplay for the 1948 film, The Big Clock (which I previously reviewed here).
 The basic structure is in fact exactly the same – we begin at night with the protagonist on the run, ducking and diving to avoid detection.
-He then stares at a large clock and as the hands start to run backwards we flashback to the beginning of the story, in which we find out that he (here Stewart Granger, then Ray Milland) is a movie producer married to a fine wife (Donna Reed, but Maureen O’Sullivan earlier) but who gets involved with another woman (Gianna Maria Canale here, the equivalent of Rita Johnson in Big Clock) When she is killed he is put in the frame by the woman’s lover (George Sanders here, Charles Laughton before) and goes on the run to uncover the true culprit at which point the flashback catches up with the narrative in time for the climax.
+He then stares at a large clock and as the hands start to run backwards we flashback to the beginning of the story, in which we find out that he (here Stewart Granger, then Ray Milland) is a successful businessman married to a fine wife (Donna Reed, but Maureen O’Sullivan earlier) but who gets involved with another woman (Gianna Maria Canale here, the equivalent of Rita Johnson in Big Clock).
+When the “other woman” is killed, he is put in the frame by the woman’s lover (George Sanders here, Charles Laughton before) and goes on the run to uncover the true culprit at which point the flashback catches up with the narrative in time for the climax.

-That evening at a big party Carliss arrives in the shape of a superb George Sanders, who here makes the part a much more fascinating than in the play, his bitterness, insecurity and barely suppressed enjoyment of the producer’s discomfort a joy to behold.
+That evening at a big party Carliss arrives in the shape of a superb George Sanders, who here makes the part much more fascinating than in the play, his bitterness, insecurity and barely suppressed enjoyment of the producer’s discomfort a joy to behold.
 The film, despite being completely studio-bound, wisely expands on the play by having Max head to Gina’s apartment and recover his clothes (while being seen by a nosy neighbour out walking her dog) and then returns, for Gina to arrive alive and well if a little drunk and spoiling for a fight.
 Ultimately she is found stabbed and Max is left holding her dead body – at which point he is forced to explain to Carol his infidelity.
 Donna Reed doesn’t get to do a lot here until being whisked away for the car chase finale and the most interesting scenes are in fact those between Max and Carliss, who get a lot more interaction than in the play.

 Latimer goes to the trouble of coming up with a better bit of evidence that potentially might extricate Max and so puts Carol in danger, leading to a nicely shot climax with cars racing all over the Riviera (well, inside the studio mainly).
 All in all a thoroughly entertaining little thriller, very ably made and with a very attractive cast too – well worth 80 minutes of your time I’d say.